wazuh/wazuh-documentation/source/installation-guide/index.rst

 **Multi-node cluster**                                            With the multi-node installation method, several Wazuh indexers are installers on different nodes that communicate among them.
 A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============

-Wazuh dashboard doesn't need to be installed in a cluster mode because this component doesn't need to be escalated.
+The Wazuh dashboard doesn't need to be installed in a cluster mode because this component doesn't need to be escalated.
 The diagram below represents a Wazuh deployment architecture.
-It shows the solution components and how the Wazuh servers and Wazuh indexer can be configured as a cluster, providing load balancing and high availability.
+It shows the solution components and how the Wazuh server and the Wazuh indexer can be configured as a cluster, providing load balancing and high availability.

 .. thumbnail:: ../images/installation/distributed.png
     :alt: Wazuh deployment